-Humatarian aid stuck at Gaza border as WHO warns of ‘catastrophe’
+Humanitarian aid stuck at Gaza border as WHO warns of ‘catastrophe’

 WHO warns there are only ’24 hours of water, electricity and fuel left’ in Gaza before ‘a real catastrophe’ sets in.